 This begins with moving away from purely political discussions and giving the public a forum to voice their criticism.
 Communicating the importance of good outcomes might not depoliticize the argument completely, but it certainly shows the benefits of transparency in healthcare — something the general public has asked for time and again.

-According to Modern Healthcare, a few hospitals across the country are pushing for greater healthcare transparency (especially regarding cost of services), but the movement is still slow.
+According to Modern Healthcare, a few hospitals across the country are pushing for greater healthcare transparency (especially regarding the cost of services), but the movement is still slow.
 In particular, some pharmaceutical manufacturers have come under fire for obscuring pricing models and artificially inflating the cost of certain medications.
 And when it comes to price transparency, nearly every state in the union has received a failing grade from the Catalyst for Payment Reform.
 Future forecasts don’t look much better, either.

 With these roadblocks, it’s up to providers — again, those on the front line — to help us all start a more constructive conversation.